AshHartwell/Leamprov/content/pages/shows.md

 ![](/uploads/posed-everyone-kirsty-mouth-open.jpg)

-Come join us for jokes and japes a-plenty from our fantastic Leamprov house team who will be doing their classic short form show 'The Elephant in The Room' followed by a comedy sports style showdown!
+Come join us for jokes and japes a-plenty from our fantastic Leamprov house team who will be doing their classic short form show 'The Elephant in The Room.'

-Grab a drink, settle in to our lovely basement theater, and preparing for an evening of the best comedy ever made up on that evening!
+Grab a drink, settle in to our lovely basement theatre, and preparing for an evening of comedy made up on that evening!

 [Buy Tickets Here](https://www.eventbrite.co.uk/e/leamprov-presentsyes-and-tickets-780886702147?aff=ebdssbdestsearch)